ranjeetabh/Transformers_Practice/README.md

 # Transformers_Practice

-This repository contains some practice notebook relevant to transformers.
+This repository contains some practice notebooks relevant to transformers.
 Notebook has been forked from public google collab notebook created by Krish Naik.